iurymelo/skin-cancer-detector/README.md

 Python script to detect cancer using the AlexNet model.
 This is a project proposed by the [Machine Learning Engineer Nano Degree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t).
 The training process can be stopped and resumed.
 A PNG file is saved containing the loss and accuracy per epoch.
 This process allows the user to tune the learning rate between epochs.
-The next step in this project is to add batch training.

 ## Technologies :rocket: :